01mf02/jq-lang-spec/semantics.typ

   (any of $eq.quest$, $eq.not$, $<$, $<=$, $>$, $>=$, $+$, $-$, $times$, $div$, and $mod$,
   as given in @tab:binops) on the values bound to $var(x)$ and $var(y)$.
-  The semantics of the arithmetic operators are given in @arithmetic, the comparison operators are defined by the ordering given in @ordering,
+  The semantics of the arithmetic operators are given in @arithmetic, the comparison operators are defined by the value order (see @value-ops),
   $l eq.quest r$ returns whether $l$ equals $r$, and
   $l eq.not r$ returns its negation.
 - $"try" f "catch" g$: Replaces all outputs of $f$ that equal $"error"(e)$ for some $e$